Drug Trafficking Attorney in Jacksonville, FL

 - Intent to sell or deliver the controlled substances.
 For example, if someone has a car with a custom-built hidden compartment that is found with a kilogram of cocaine, the police will be more likely to charge the individual with trafficking because the intent to move large quantities of drugs seems apparent.

-- The controlled substances were in a particular form - either raw or final form (like pills or powder).
+- The controlled substances were in a particular form—either raw or final form (like pills or powder).

+The amount and type of drug in a case can also be crucial in determining with what crime you will be charged.
 For example, it may take 25 pounds or more of marijuana for an individual to be charged with trafficking; however, with cocaine, it only takes 28 grams for an individual to be charged with trafficking.
+Certain drugs have been determined to be more harmful by courts, and being accused of having those drugs can lead to substantially harsher penalties.

 Difference Between Drug Trafficking & Drug Dealing

-An important issue to understand is what is the difference between drug trafficking and drug dealing and how it can apply to someone accused.
+An important issue to understand is the difference between drug trafficking and drug dealing and how it can apply to someone accused.
 One of the main differences is that drug dealing is the distribution of drugs on a small scale, while drug trafficking is the distribution of drugs on a large scale.

 Florida Drug Trafficking Penalties